uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 # Developing the plugin

-Now that we've planned out plugin, we're ready to begin developing the plugin.
+Now that we've planned out the plugin, we're ready to begin developing the plugin.
 The first thing we'll do is create a new directory to house the project.
 You’ll ultimately end up with a file structure typical of Java or Groovy projects, looking something like this:

 ```
 ./